- Automate data scraping from targeted websites.

 Step 3: Process the Response in Clay

-Once you’ve successfully connected to the Web Scraper API, you can process the response data:
+Once you’ve successfully connected to the Web Scraper API, you can process the response data:-

 Integrate with Other Services: